GearRatio/guessing-game-about-me/README.md

 # Guessing game and bio for Code Fellows Lab 201

 ## Guessing Game
 Before the page loads a prompt asks the user to input their name.
-A gretting message is displayed and the user is asked to respond with a yes or not to take a quiz.
+A greeting message is displayed and the user is asked to respond with a yes or not to take a quiz.
 * If the user enters "yes" an alert pops up telling the user to get ready for the quiz.
 * If the user enters "no" an alert pops up telling the user they have no choice.
 * If the user cancels, the prompt goes away and my biography page is displayed.
   - Once the user responds with "yes" or "no", a series of 5 questions is asked.
-  - After each user "guess" an alert tells the user if the respons is correct or not.
+  - After each user "guess" an alert tells the user if the response is correct or not.
 * The user must guess a number between 1 and 10.
 * The user is prompted a question about my favorite fish to catch.
   - 6 attempts are allowed